kauanmn/kauanmn.github.io/index.md

 São Paulo, Brazil <br>
 08/2022 - now (7 months)* <br>

-- Developed several modern applications and automations with **Microsoft cloud ecosystem** (Sharepoint, Forms, Power Platform, etc.);
+- Developed applications and automations with **Microsoft cloud ecosystem** (Sharepoint, Forms, Power Platform, etc.);
 - Conducted data analysis with **Microsoft Power BI** as part of business decision making process;
 - Built a PDF data extractor with **Python, Tesseract, and OpenCV**, along with software development best practices, such as **SOLID** and **design patterns**;
 - Executed **DevOps** tasks, such as version control with **Git**, backlogging with **Microsoft DevOps**, and **documentation** writing;